 Cabugao Gamay is arguably the signature spot of Islas de Gigantes and the most photographed place.
 You need to climb to the top of the man-made stairs to take a perfect photo of it.

 You can swim in the beautiful clear waters and enjoy the lovely white sandy beach here.

 Antonia Beach has a character of its own, its sands are finer and whiter compared to the beaches in the islands.
 It has become more known as a picnic island and camping is allowed here.
 Campers are charged 100-200PHP per person per night.

 Bantigue Sandbar – a few minutes would suffice to visit this island, it is the perfect spot where you take photos and swim for a while.

 Tangke (Enchanted Lagoon) in my own opinion, is the best spot in Islas de Gigantes.
 I remembered Coron island in Palawan when I saw this place.
 Tangke is a natural saltwater pool where you can swim for a couple of minutes since many tourists visit the place.
 You can also do cliff diving here.

 The Gigantes Islands are known as the scallop capital of the Philippines.
 You can get locally grown scallops for only one peso a piece!
 Cheap, isn’t it?
 We enjoyed unlimited scallops for lunch which was part of our day-tour package.

-Overall, these group of islands are just plain beautiful, it is clean and pristine beaches are currently untouched by major commercialism.
-And with only 999PHP per head we were able to explore Islas de Gigantes, had an unlimited scallops lunch and an opportunity to meet fellow travelers – this package is a worth deal.
+Overall, this group of islands is just plain beautiful, it is clean, and pristine beaches are currently untouched by major commercialism.
+With only 999PHP per head, we were able to explore Islas de Gigantes, have an unlimited scallops lunch, and have an opportunity to meet fellow travelers – this package is a worthwhile deal.

 Going back to the port, it started to rain and the sea became unforgiving.
 I suggest to visit during the best months, December to May.